verdaux/BookNotes/Phrases/Impressors.md

 - [ ] But sooner or later I'm going to blame myself.
 But not today.
 - [ ] My skin learned at a very young age that it couldn't rely on me.
 - [ ] I finally know what I want.
 And that in itself is a miracle.
 I want you.
+- [ ] I don't necessarily agree with you but I appreciate it